Effective date: December 1, 2017.

-HIPAA NOTICE OF LYRA CLINICAL ASSOCIATES P.C.
-PRIVACY PRACTICES AND CONSENT TO LIMITED DISCLOSURES
+HIPAA NOTICE OF PRIVACY PRACTICES FOR LYRA CLINICAL ASSOCIATES P.C.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides standards for how medical information should be used and disclosed by healthcare providers, health plans, and other covered entities.
-We provide each of our users with this information and ask each of our users to acknowledge receipt of our Notice of Privacy Practices and Consent to Limited Disclosures, which discloses our practices for personal information gathering and dissemination, and asks for your consent to limited disclosure of your personal information.
-Please note that by using this website (the “Site”) or the services provided by Lyra Health, Inc., Lyra Clinical Associates P.C., together with any independent contracted affiliates (together “Lyra”, “we”, “our” or “us”), you accept the practices described in this Notice and Consent.
-If you do not agree to this Notice and Consent, please do not use the Site or Lyra’s services.
+We provide each of our users with this information and ask each of our users to acknowledge receipt of our HIPAA Notice of Privacy Practices for Lyra Clinical Associates P.C., which discloses our practices for personal information gathering and dissemination.
+Please note that by using the website (the “Site”) or the services provided by Lyra Health, Inc., Lyra Clinical Associates P.C., together with any independent contracted affiliates (together “Lyra”, “we”, “our” or “us”), you accept the practices described in this Notice of Privacy Practices.
+If you do not agree to this Notice, please do not use the Site or Lyra’s services.
 IF YOU ARE UNDER 13 YEARS OF AGE, PLEASE DO NOT USE OR ACCESS OUR SITE.

 What information do we collect from users and how is it used?